Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Implementation Details

 \section{Implementation Details}

 We implement all methods by PyTorch 1.7.1 and Python 3.7.6, and conduct all the experiments on two NVIDIA RTX 3090 GPUs.

-\paragraph{CATA.} We use ResNet-$18$ \cite{DBLP:conf/cvpr/HeZRS16} as the feature extractor and use three fully-connected layers with softmax layer as the classifier.
-We also use BN layer \cite{DBLP:conf/icml/IoffeS15} and Dropout \cite{DBLP:journals/jmlr/SrivastavaHKSS14} in network layers.
-In this paper, we select the number of views $K=3$ for all four datasets.
+\paragraph{CATA.} We use ResNet-$18$ \citep{DBLP:conf/cvpr/HeZRS16} as the feature extractor and use three fully-connected layers with softmax layer as the classifier.
+We also use BN layer \citep{DBLP:conf/icml/IoffeS15} and Dropout \citep{DBLP:journals/jmlr/SrivastavaHKSS14} in network layers.
+In this paper, we select the number of views $M=3$ for all four datasets.
 In other words, there are three classifiers following by the feature extractor.
-Both the feature extractor and $3$ classifier use Adam \cite{DBLP:journals/corr/KingmaB14} as their optimizer.
+Both the feature extractor and $3$ classifier use Adam \citep{DBLP:journals/corr/KingmaB14} as their optimizer.
 The number of training steps is $50$ and the learning rates of feature extractor and classifiers are $0.01$ and $0.001$ respectively.
 We use the tradeoff $\lambda$ of $1/3$.

-\paragraph{MEDI-MAML for L2DNCL.} We use VGG-$16$ \cite{DBLP:journals/corr/SimonyanZ14a} as the feature extractor for all four datasets.
+\paragraph{MM for NCDL.} We use VGG-$16$ \citep{DBLP:journals/corr/SimonyanZ14a} as the feature extractor for all four datasets.
 We use SGD as meta-optimizer and general gradient descent as inner-optimizer for all four datasets.
 For all experiments, we sample $1000$ training tasks by CATA for meta training and finetune the meta-algorithm after every $200$ episodes with data of novel classes.
+We note that the inner-tasks of OmniGlot are sampled by in order, instead of randomly sampling like other three datasets.
+Thus the errors of OmniGlot only come from the training procedure, while the errors of other datasets come from both sampling procedure and training procedure.
+The output dimension of feature extractor $\pi_{mm}$ is set to $d_r=512$.
 The meta learning rate and inner learning are $0.4$ and $0.001$ respectively.
 We use a meta batch size (the amount of training tasks per training step) of $16\backslash8$ for $\{$CIFAR-$10$,SVHN$\}\backslash\{$CIFAR-$100$,Omniglot$\}$.
 In addition, we choose $k$ to be $10$ which is suitable for all datasets.
 For each training task, we update the corresponding inner-algorithm by $10$ steps.